eighties-cities/h24/docs/workflow.md

 ### Interpolate

 ECG contain only a small parts of the real population.
-We use a simple IDW (Inverse Distance Weighting) interpolation to compute values for all cells that contain no moves.
+We use a simple IDW (Inverse Distance Weighting) interpolation to compute values for all cells that contain actually no moves.

 ![move](./img/move3.png)

-If we consider starting from centroid of each cell :
+If we consider starting from centroid of each cell : foulée.

 - distance of 1 for horizontal and vertical move
 - distance of 1.41 for diagonal move